hatto/gcloud-send-email/README.md

-# Send email from a Google Cloud function
+# Send email with Google Cloud functions

 simple function to send an email from contact form via mailgun API.